How to Link the Three Financial Statements (Explained)

 Why Interviewers Ask This Question

-Understanding why this question is so common helps you appreciate what interviewers really care about:
+Understanding why this question is so common helps you appreciate what interviewers really care about and how to calibrate the depth of your answer.

-Technical questions create pressure.
-How you handle this basic question indicates how you'll handle more complex scenarios.
+It tests performance under pressure.
+Technical questions create stress.
+How you handle this basic question indicates how you will handle more complex scenarios when you are on the desk at 2 AM building a model for a live deal.

-Banking requires explaining complex concepts to clients.
-If you can't explain this clearly, how will you explain a merger model or valuation analysis?
+It doubles as a communication assessment.
+Banking requires explaining complex concepts to clients, senior bankers, and counterparties.
+If you cannot explain this clearly, how will you explain a merger model or valuation analysis to a client's board of directors?

 Key Takeaways

-• Start with Net Income from the Income Statement—the logical entry point
+• Start with Net Income from the Income Statement as the logical entry point

-• Net Income flows to Cash Flow Statement, then adjustments convert accrual to cash
+• Net Income flows to the Cash Flow Statement, then adjustments convert accrual to cash

 • Net Change in Cash updates the Balance Sheet Cash account